 with respites and enrichments, difficult to find,

-To listen, think, and meditate unwaveringly, day and night,
+To listen, think, and meditate unwaveringly,

 In order to free ourselves and others from the ocean

 Dharma is a system of methods to make an unpeaceful mind peaceful and an untamed one tamed.
 All of us are equal in wanting happiness and not any suffering, and Dharma is what brings this about.
 But people do not know how to practice it.
 If we look at our human bodies, although we might think of them merely in terms of their being in the category or lineage of our parents, if we look more profoundly, we see that they are in the category of having respites and enrichments.
 Respites means liberties or freedom to practice Dharma, and look at us here.
 We do have the freedom to come here and to practice Dharma, don’t we?
 We are not deaf: we are not missing various faculties that would prevent us from hearing the teachings and so on.
 We have all the conditions conducive for practice, and whatever is nonconducive is not here.
 We have, in fact, eight respites and ten enriching factors.

 Many people in the world have a human birth, but few have the independence and freedom to practice the Dharma.
 We are very fortunate, therefore, to have such a rare opportunity.
 Also, there are spiritual teachers available and present in the world, following the example of the Buddha and carrying on his deeds.
 These beneficial effects we are experiencing now have resulted from causes similar to them in the past.
 In other words, our good fortune now must be from constructive causes we have previously enacted.
 Therefore, to obtain such opportunities and such a working basis again in the future, we need to build up the constructive causes for this now.